pinheiroGroup/Kinbiont.jl/README.md

 Output:

 - a matrix wich each column has  the following contents:
-`results_lin_log_fit[:,1] = [label_exp, name_well, start of exp win,  end of exp win,  start of exp win, Maximum specific GR ,specific GR,  2 sigma  CI of GR, doubling time,doubling time - 2 sigma ,doubling time + 2 sigma  , intercept log-lin fitting, 2 sigma intercept ,R^2]`
+`results_lin_log_fit[:,1] = [label_exp, name_well, start of exp win,  end of exp win,  start of exp win, Maximum specific GR ,specific GR,  2 sigma  CI of GR, doubling time,doubling time - 2 sigma ,doubling time + 2 sigma  , intercept log-lin fitting, 2 sigma intercept ,R^2]`.
+It can be saved into a .csv if `write_res=true`.
 - The plots of the log-linear fitting and of the dynamics of specific growth rate if `do_plot=true`

 <a name="ODE-one-well"></a>